Anguszzzzzzz/steam-clips-exporter/README.md

 #### Important Notes

 * Make sure that the user you're running the script with has proper access to the watch path and output directory.
 * The script checks for existing clip files in the output path.
-If the clip to be generated already exists in the output path, it will not overwrite the existing file.
+If the clip to be generated already exists in the output path, the existing file will NOT be overwritten.
 * The script uses a data file in the "data" directory alongside the script to keep track of processed clips.
 If you want to clear this list and start over, delete the `processed_clips.txt` file.
 * Output files are named with the game title followed by the timestamp of the clip.
-For example: "<game-title> 2023-10-07 14-56-38.mp4".
+For example: `<game-title> 2023-10-07 14-56-38.mp4`.

 ## Requirements